Dante in Tremont giving free family dinners to help those impacted by coronavirus crisis

-TREMONT, Ohio (WOIO) - Dante restaurant in Tremont is giving away another free family dinner for anyone who has been impacted by the coronavirus crisis and needs a hot meal.
+TREMONT, Ohio (WOIO) - Dante restaurant in Tremont is giving away their final free family dinner for anyone who has been impacted by the coronavirus crisis and needs a hot meal.

 The family dinner has penne pasta with sausage, peppers, onions, and tomatoes, as well as salad and bread.